Peugeot 505

 The Peugeot 505 is a large family car produced by the French manufacturer Peugeot from 1979 to 1992 in Sochaux, France.
-It was also manufactured in various other countries including Argentina (by Sevel from 1981 to 1995), China, Thailand (by Yontrakit Industrial Co.,Ltd.), Indonesia and Nigeria.
+It was also manufactured in various other countries including Argentina (by Sevel from 1981 to 1995), China, Thailand, Indonesia and Nigeria.
 The 505 was Peugeot's last rear-wheel drive car.

-According to the manufacturer, 1,351,254 505s were produced between 1978 and 1999 with 1,116,868 of these being saloons/sedans.
+According to the manufacturer, 1,351,254 505s were produced between 1978 and 1992 with 1,116,868 of these being saloons/sedans.

 History

 Officially unveiled on 16 May 1979, the 505 was the replacement for the 504 with which it shared many of its underpinnings.
-It was originally available as a sedan/saloon, a station wagon/estate, including an eight-passenger Familiale version, were introduced at the 1982 Geneva Motor Show.
+It was originally available as a sedan/saloon; a station wagon/estate, including an eight-passenger Familiale version, were introduced at the 1982 Geneva Motor Show.
 The styling, a collaboration between Pininfarina and Peugeot's internal styling department, is very similar to that of the smaller 305.
 The original interior was designed by Paul Bracq, generally more well known for his work for Mercedes-Benz and BMW.
 It is known as the "Work Horse" of Africa today.
+The front-engine, rear-wheel-drive layout differentiated the 505 from many of its marketplace competitors.

-After initially being produced only in left-hand drive form for its first few months, the 505 was available in right-hand drive form for the UK market from October 1979.
+After initially being produced only in left-hand drive for its first few months, the 505 was available in right-hand drive for RHD markets from October 1979.
 Its best selling competitor in the UK was the Ford Granada.